jnm/hamster2toggl/README.md

     - db: the location of the hamster database
     - key: the API token you see in toggl when you go to My Profile
-    - pid: the project id that you see in the toggl url when you go to Settings/Projects and click one of your projects
+    - pid: the project id that you see in the toggl url when you go to Settings/Projects and click on one of your projects
     - timezone: hours to add or substract from your entries in hamster to convert them to UTC